 Ilam ELC's sessions are based on the needs of student parents.
 Core sessions are 9.15am to 12.15pm, and 12.15pm to 3.15pm.
-In addition to the core sessions parents can extend the hours by 15 min increments to ensure they have the flexibility to extend for the length of their lectures.
-Flexibility can be made on a case by case basis around exam days.
+In addition to the core sessions, parents can extend the hours by 15 min increments to ensure they have the flexibility to attend their lectures.
+Flexibility can be made on a case-by-case basis around exam days.

 The centre has a discounted rate for University of Canterbury student parents, with capped fees at 37 hours per week.